software > Opengrade

 MacOS X

 The terminal-based user interface works fine on MacOS X, and in fact that's the system I originally developed it on.
-The implementation of Perl/Tk on MacOS X has been gradually improving.
-I had a report from a user in 2004 saying that it sort of worked, but not quite correctly.
+The implementation of Perl/Tk on MacOS X has been gradually improving, but I no longer have a Mac that runs any recent version of MacOS X, so I'm unable to try it myself.
+I believe that Perl/Tk only works on MacOS under X-Windows compatibility, not as a native Aqua GUI.
 In June 2005, I heard from another user, who said he had it running on MacOS X 10.4, but setting the preferences didn't work (which would be an issue with my code, not Perl/Tk).
+I would welcome a patch to fix this bug from a MacOS X user with the necessary programming skills.